vijayaprakashT/surfboard-internship/sept5.md

 ## internship day - 4

 Today we have learned about propositions and revised the topics from yesterday.
-In prepositions, its kind of true or false format for example:
+In propositions, its kind of true or false format for example:
                                                              1.when sun is getting raise in the morning you will get warm.
                                                              2.car is parked under the sun
                                                              3.my car is warm